nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 personal cachix repo is setup by default.
 It provides the packages the flake exports so you don't have to build them.

-That should just about do it for nixflk's current quality of life features, but there are more ideas brewing.
+That should just about do it for DevOS's current quality of life features, but there are more ideas brewing.

 # What's next?